programmatordev/kirby-starter/README.md

 ### Languages

 The `languages` panel is active by default.
-Make sure to always have at least one language created.
+Make sure to always have at least one language created, otherwise it will throw an error.

-This is to help populate the HTML with language data like:
+This is to help populate the HTML with language data, like:

 ```html
 <!DOCTYPE html>